vilasrhegde/vilasrhegde.github.io/README.md

 > Still it is a static website that I oftenly updating the contents and skills sections as I when get time to do.

-At last I thank you to come down till here. : )
+At last I thank you for coming down till here. : )